Ag Apolloni

-Ag Apolloni (/sq/; born 13 June 1982) is an Albanian writer, poet, playwright, scholar, and essay writer.
+Ag Apolloni (/sq/; born 13 June 1982) is an Albanian writer, poet, playwright, essayist, and scholar.
 He is a professor at the University of Prishtina, Kosovo.
-His literary works are widely acclaimed for their dramatic dimension, philosophical treatment, and critical attitude towards history, politics, and society.
+His prose often incorporates dramatic emotional elements and philosophical inquiry.

 Early life

 Ag Apolloni was born on 13 June 1982 in Kaçanik, Kosovo.
-He attended both elementary school and gymnasium in his hometown, finishing in 2001.
-In 2005, he successfully concluded his studies in Dramaturgy and Literature at the University of Prishtina, where in 2008, he received the title of Master of Philological Sciences, while in 2012 he earned the title of Doctor of Philological Sciences.
+He completed both elementary school and gymnasium in his hometown.
+In 2005, he completed his studies in Department of Dramatic Arts at the Faculty of Arts and in Literature at the Faculty of Philology, both at the University of Prishtina.
+In 2008, he earned a Master of Philological Sciences degree from the same university, while in 2012 he earned the title Doctor of Philological Sciences.

 In 2020 he was granted citizenship of Albania.

 Career

-Teaching
+Academic career

-Since 2008, Ag Apolloni has been teaching at the University of Prishtina.
-In 2024, he was invited as a Visiting Professor at Charles University in Prague, Czech Republic, where he gave a series of lectures.
-In 2025, he was invited as a Visiting Scholar at Harvard University in Cambridge, Massachusetts.
+Since 2008, Ag Apolloni has taught at the University of Prishtina.
+In 2024, he was invited as a guest lecturer at Charles University in Prague, Czech Republic, where he delivered a series of lectures.
+In 2025, he was invited as a visiting scholar at Harvard University in Cambridge, Massachusetts.

 Journalism

 Apolloni has worked as a journalist, editor, and editor-in-chief for several daily newspapers as well as literary and cultural journals based in Pristina.
 In 2010, he reactivated Jeta e Re (New Life), the oldest literary journal in Kosovo, originally founded in 1949 and discontinued in 2006.
 He directed the magazine for three years.

-In 2013, Apolloni founded the cultural journal Symbol, through which he conducted interviews with prominent intellectuals, writers, and artists.
-His guests included Linda Hutcheon, Jonathan Culler, Rita Dove, Gottfried Helnwein, Andreas Huyssen, Mieke Bal, DM Thomas, Javier Cercas, Ann Jefferson, Peter Singer, Stephen Greenblatt, Stanley Fish, David Damrosch, and John Kerrigan.
-He directed the journal for ten years (2013–2023) and also collaborated with numerous newspapers and literary journals.
-In addition, he founded and led two publishing houses: OM (2012–2019) and Bard Books (2019–2024).
+In 2013, Apolloni founded the cultural journal Symbol, through which he conducted interviews with writers, scholars, and artists.
+His interviews have included Linda Hutcheon, Jonathan Culler, Rita Dove, Gottfried Helnwein, Andreas Huyssen, Mieke Bal, DM Thomas, Javier Cercas, Ann Jefferson, Peter Singer, Stephen Greenblatt, Stanley Fish, David Damrosch, and John Kerrigan.
+He directed the journal until 2023 and has collaborated with various newspapers and literary journals.

+Publishing

+In 2012, in Pristina, he co-founded the publishing house OM, which he directed until early 2019, when he founded Bard Books, which he led until 2024.
+Through these publishing houses, he edited and published approximately two hundred books, including curated selections of authors.
+He also established a series dedicated to the publication of women authors and oversaw the publication of the complete works of the Greek author Nikos Kazantzakis and the Serbian author Danilo Kiš.
+He organized numerous book launches in Kosovo, Albania, and North Macedonia presenting authors published by these publishing houses.

 Writing career

-Ag Apolloni began writing regularly in 2003, when he started a poetic diary titled Zomb and wrote the monodrama The Story of an Eyes Collector.
-The play was first published in literary journals in Kosovo in 2006 and 2009, then included in a 2010 volume alongside three of his other plays, and later featured in the Austrian literary magazine Lichtungen.
+Apolloni began writing regularly in 2003, when he started a poetic diary titled Zomb and wrote the monodrama The Story of an Eyes Collector.
+The play was first published in literary journals in Kosovo in 2006 and 2009, later included in a 2010 volume alongside three of his other plays, and subsequently featured in the Austrian literary magazine Lichtungen.

 Apolloni's literary works include plays, poetry, prose, and academic studies.
-His works have been translated into several languages, including English, French, Dutch, German, Czech, Romanian, Slovenian, Macedonian, Montenegrin, Greek, Lithuanian, etc. He has received multiple national and international awards for both his literary and scholarly contributions.
+His works have been translated into several languages, including English, French, Dutch, German, Czech, Romanian, Slovenian, Macedonian, Montenegrin, Greek, and Lithuanian.
+He has received multiple national and international awards for both his literary and scholarly contributions.